gatsbyjs/gatsby/docs/docs/gatsby-cli.md

 Gatsby command line tool.
 This doc exists in [READme form in GitHub here](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-cli/README.md).

-Let's you create new Gatsby sites using
+Lets you create new Gatsby sites using
 [Gatsby starters](https://www.gatsbyjs.org/docs/gatsby-starters/).

-It also let's you run commands on sites.
+It also lets you run commands on sites.
 The tool runs code from the `gatsby` package installed locally.

 ## Install